MaulikDave9/MaulikDave9/README.md

 Hi, This is Maulik, I am ML/AI Engineer.

 My expertise are ML/AI, specializing in the Google Cloud Platform (GCP) technology stack and the PyTorch framework for deep learning.
-I have also working on projects related to Generative AI, including Large Language Models (LLMs) and Retrieval-Augmented Generation (RAG) systems.
+I am also working on projects related to Generative AI, including Large Language Models (LLMs) and Retrieval-Augmented Generation (RAG) systems.

 I am passionate about Computer Vision and Deep Learning.
 Recently I implemented
 * Predict the Product Category (Multi Class) using a fusion of product images and text descriptions with the